NIFTy-PPL/JAXbind/paper/paper.md

 # Automatic Differentiation and Code Example
 Automatic differentiation is a core feature of Jax and often a main reason for using Jax.
 Therefore, it is essential that also custom Jax primitives registered by the user support automatic differentiation.
-In the following we will outline which functions Jax and our `jax_op` package require to enable automatic differentiation for the custom primitive.
+In the following, we will outline which functions Jax and our `jax_op` package require to enable automatic differentiation for the custom primitive.

 Assume we want to expose the function $f:X \mapsto Y$ as a Jax primitive.
-In most application of the `jax_op` package some high performance code such as a spherical harmonic transformation or a non uniform FFT will be wrapped as a jax primitive.
+In most applications of the `jax_op` package, some high-performance code, such as a spherical harmonic transformation or a non-uniform FFT, will be wrapped as a Jax primitive.
-Nevertheless, for simplicity we choose $f(x_1,x_2) = x_1x_2^2$ as an example.
+Nevertheless, for simplicity, we choose $f(x_1,x_2) = x_1x_2^2$ as an example.
 ```python
 import jax
 import jax.numpy as jnp